intelka-net/sw-01/README.md

 WARNING! | ATTENTION!

-Please note this are Simplified Schematics and its purpoese is representative only and that anyone using your device should ensure they follow the regulations of their country!
+Please note these are Simplified Schematics and its purpoese is representative only and that anyone using your device should ensure they follow the regulations of their country!
 If in doubt please consider reaching out to your local electrician.

 ![SimplifiedSchematicSW01](https://user-images.githubusercontent.com/122814994/212727556-2644c7e3-6e7e-4ecf-8637-206c9392de77.jpg)